 The San Francisco Muni Central Subway project will add four new stations and better access for communities along the route.

-Planned to open 2022, the Muni Central Subway project will extend the T-Third light-rail line with four new stations on a 1.7-mile extension from the 4th and King/Caltrain station to Chinatown.
+Planned to open on January 7, 2023, the Muni Central Subway project will extend the T-Third light-rail line with four new stations on a 1.7-mile extension from the 4th and King/Caltrain station to Chinatown.